 Beyond insights, this data also provides opportunities for reaching customers and potential customers through all digital advertising channels.

 If you don’t work in data science, you may not be aware of the critical role that third-party data plays in fueling artificial intelligence (AI).
-To put it in plain language, data sets with more significant breadth and depth better train machine learning algorithms.
-Without the right data input, there can be no AI.
+Data sets with more significant breadth and depth better train machine learning algorithms.

 Greater breadth and depth of data yields more accurate AI predictions, regardless of how sophisticated your algorithm is.
-If the original data set doesn’t have enough scope, depth, or features in support of the end goal, then third-party data is the key to achieving better AI outcomes.
+If the original data set doesn’t have enough scope, depth, or features, which first-party data rarely has, in support of the end goal, then enriching it with third-party data is the key to achieving better AI outcomes.

 Read more about the technical underpinnings of this process in the following whitepapers: